PerfectGym/developer/content/api/classes/userclasses.md

 # User classes

-This API gives you read only access to list of fitness classes available in your gym.

-{:toc}

-## Overview

 User class represents fitness class conducted in your club.
 User classes share most of its data with [Classes][Classes], and holds additional properties specific to club user.